-Dutch suspect to be arraigned in slaying of US student
+Dutch suspect kept in custody in slaying of U.S. college student

 Amid concerns about the suspect’s mental health, Odegard said to her daughter: “‘Get out of there,’ but she wouldn’t listen to me,” she told the Star Tribune.

-The newspaper reported that musicians are planning a concert to benefit Odegard and the rest of Papenheim’s family to help fund the repatriation of her body.

-A Gofundme page opened for donations had raised $6,750 by Friday morning.
+The newspaper reported that musicians are planning a concert to help fund the repatriation of her body.
+A Gofundme page for donations has raised over $22,000.